-Australian Accounting Standards require an entity to calculate and disclose various tax balances in its financial statements including its tax expense for the period.
-Below is a reconciliation of accounting profit before tax to tax expense to show the relationship between accounting profit and tax expense and explain, numerically, why tax expense does not equal 15% of accounting profit.
+Australian Accounting Standards require an entity to calculate and disclose various tax balances including its tax expense for the period.
+Below is a reconciliation of the accounting profit before tax to the tax expense to demonstrate the relationship between accounting profit and tax expense and explains, numerically, why tax expense does not equal 15% of accounting profit.

-The accounting standards for superannuation funds also require income from investing activities to be shown separately from member related activities, as outlined in the table below:
+The Australian Accounting Standards for superannuation funds also require income from investing activities to be shown separately from member related activities, as outlined in the table below: